The Navy as I Have Known It, 1849-1899 (Paperback) - Common

 Unlike some other reproductions of classic texts (1) We have not used OCR(Optical Character Recognition), as this leads to bad quality books with introduced typos.
 (2) In books where there are images such as portraits, maps, sketches etc We have endeavoured to keep the quality of these images, so they represent accurately the original artefact.
 Although occasionally there may be certain imperfecti...

-Edmund Robert FREMANTLE, British Naval officer.
-Burmah, New Zealand, Ashanti, and Jubilee medals, Vitu clasp; medal of Shipwrecked Mariners’ Society for saving life at sea; Brilliant Star of Zanzibar, 1st class.
+Edmund Robert FREMANTLE, British Naval officer Burmah, New Zealand, Ashanti, and Jubilee medals, Vitu clasp; medal of Shipwrecked Mariners’ Society for saving life at sea; Brilliant Star of Zanzibar, 1st class.
 Publications: Prize Essay on Naval Tactics (gold medal), Royal United Service Institution, 1880.

 Background

 FREMANTLE, Edmund Robert was born on June 15, 1836 in London.
-4th son of 1st Baron Cottesloe and Louisa Elisabeth, daughter of F.-M. Sir George Nugent, Baronet;married Barberina Rogers, c. daughter of Robert Mackintosh Isaacs, Doctor of Laws, New South Wales.
+4th son of 1st Baron Cottesloe and Louisa Elisabeth, daughter of F.-M. Sir George Nugent, Baronet;m.
+Barberina Rogers, c. daughter of Robert Mackintosh Isaacs, Doctor of Laws, New South Wales.